-Unless you have made an alternative arrangement with your tutor or lecturer, all essays must be submitted to the
+Unless you have been told by your course lecturer to submit only online, or have made an alternative arrangement with your tutor or lecturer, all essays must be submitted to the

+ARTS ASSIGNMENT

+CENTRE

-Essay Deposit Box on ARTS 1 RECEPTION and submitted to Turnitin before 4pm on the due date.
+and submitted to Turnitin

+before 4pm on the due date.

-Your essay must include an Assignment Tracking Sheet (this must be downloaded from Canvas - they are not available at the office) properly completed and stapled to the front of your essay.
+Your essay must include an Assignment Tracking Sheet downloaded from Canvas, properly completed and stapled to the front of your essay.